AndresAcuna1997/castor-to-do/README.md

 REACT_APP_FIREBASE_APP_ID=<your_app_id>
 ```

-==There will be a file with the actual enviroment variables provided in the email, so you can use the application==
+### There will be a file with the actual enviroment variables provided in the email, so you can use the application

 ## Running